 Note that your blog will use both your theme's custom functions and OpenHook, so the two are complementary.

 Likewise, your theme's custom functions file will be processed after OpenHook, so you can override OpenHook via the custom functions file, if you need to.

 OpenHook is a powerful tool for customizing your site; however, with great power comes, ahem, great responsibility.
 You are able to use any (ANY!)
 PHP code within your OpenHook-managed customizations; any other administrators on your site with access to OpenHook can do the same.
 The freedom allowed means that database credentials could be displayed, your database could be deleted, or your entire site could be defaced.
-These risks exist with the built-in theme and plugin file editor present in WordPress as well as with directly having access to your theme's custom functions file.
 Therefore, while OpenHook certainly can be dangerous, if you have only trusted administrators on your site, you have nothing to worry about.

 K2 is a pretty old WordPress theme -- an abandoned one, for all I can tell.
 However, it was the first theme that ever had a "hooks" plugin made for it -- K2 Hook Up, which the first version of OpenHook was based upon.
 The K2 theme is included to honor its place in WordPress history.
 OpenHook now allows access to all of its hooks, including one which K2 Hook Up didn't!
 I would also love to see a theme developer pick up K2 and update it for today's users.
 It's a great theme that shouldn't fade away completely.